jbwinters/jbwinters.github.io/_posts/2016-01-15-docker-nginx-gunicorn-flask.markdown

 	docker build -t server -f Dockerfile
 	docker run -p 80:80 server

 After all this is set up and the docker container is running, curl your endpoint (hosted at the docker host's port 80).
-The WSGI request will be posted to your image's docker log.
+The WSGI request will be posted to your container's log (stdout with the above docker commands).
 In fact, all of your app's logging events will be posted!